-Dr Katelouzou opened the conference by placing it within its larger context, namely the Global Shareholder Stewardship research group funded by the British Academy's Partnership with the Department for Business, Energy and Industrial Strategy, the ESRC Social Science Impact Fund, The Dickson Poon School of Law and the Transnational Law Institute, King's College London.
+Dr Katelouzou opened the conference by placing it within its larger context, namely the Global Shareholder Stewardship research group funded by the British Academy's Partnership with the Department for Business, Energy and Industrial Strategy, the ESRC Social Science Impact Fund, The Dickson Poon School of Law and the Transnational Law Institute as well as the British Academy's broader research programme on the Future of the Corporation.
 The main academic output of the Global Shareholder Stewardship is to publish a handbook currently entitled Global Shareholder Stewardship: Complexities, Challenges and Possibilities, while the grander aim of the project - by extension, the conference - is to bring academics, policymakers and practitioners to discuss stewardship in practice and drive forward stewardship policy through evidence-based recommendations.

 In her opening remarks, Katelouzou set the tone for the forthcoming conference by answering some basic questions concerning stewardship.
 Stewardship has been mainly perceived and exercised as a corporate governance mechanism for institutional investors to improve the performance of their investee companies and thereby creating financial returns for their beneficiaries.
 Stewardship, therefore, is centred on two relationships: one between the multiple actors of the long investment chain - asset managers, asset owners and beneficiaries and the other between the investor who holds equity and the investee company.
 Both relationships have private and public aspects which need to be taken into account if stewardship is to be promoted and practiced.
 Katelouzou then identified the relevant players of the stewardship movement, that is the authors of the various codes, the stewards themselves and the 'for whom' stewardship activities should be undertaken.
 Most national stewardship codes were introduced by investor and industry associations themselves, so they are a form of selfregulation.
 The stewards, that are being referred to as signatories by some codes, depend on the scope of each code, which differs from country to country.
 Most of the codes mainly apply to asset owners, such as pension funds, insurance companies, investment trusts and other collective investment vehicles, and asset managers, while some others also apply by extension to entities providing services to the institutional investment community including investment consultants and proxy advisors.
 As for whom stewardship is undertaken, this is a more diffuse question, Katelouzou notes.
-This will invariably depend on the scope and content of each code.
-Most stewardship codes place the interests of investee companies and those of investors' beneficiaries at the centre stage of stewardship activities, but there is an increasing trend to emphasise on social and environmental issues and place stewardship as a response to market-wide and systemic risks.
+This will invariably depend on the scope and content of each code, but most of them place the interests of investee companies and those of the investors' beneficiaries at the centre stage of stewardship activities.